-We welcomed 1,026 nonclinical interns, with 283 of them hosted by University Relations.
-Of the conversion-eligible interns hosted by University Relations, 14% were hired into full-time employee roles.
+We welcomed 1.026 nonclinical interns, with 283 of them hosted by University Relations.
+Of the conversion-eligible

 In 2023, our National Patient Care Services and Talent Strategy and Acquisition teams partnered to launch an organization-wide nurse residency program and hired over 800 new registered nurses.
 This program was designed to support newly licensed nurses as they embark on their professional journeys with Kaiser Permanente.
 This program focuses on engaging with colleges and universities within Kaiser Permanente service areas and beyond.